Dhutanga

 Dhutanga (Pali dhutaṅga, ධුතාඞ්ග) or dhūtaguṇa (Sanskrit) is a group of austerities or ascetic practices taught in Buddhism.
 The Theravada tradition teaches a set of thirteen dhutangas, while Mahayana Buddhist sources teach a set of twelve dhūtaguṇas.
 The term is generally understood to be derived from the root dhu "to shake" and could mean practices which help one "shake off" the defilements.
-Thus, the dhutangas are meant help eliminate the defilements in the mind, and thus to deepen Buddhist practice.
+Thus, the dhutangas are meant to help eliminate the defilements in the mind, and thus to deepen Buddhist practice.
 Their aim is to help the practitioner to develop detachment with material things including the body.
 Dhutanga practice is not considered a necessary requirement for a monk as is Śīla (virtue).

 Theravada Buddhism

 As these thirteen ascetic practices are mentioned in the Pali Tipitaka merely by its name, the Visuddhimagga is considered the only place in the Theravada Literature where adequate descriptions on dhutangas are found.
 The Visuddhimagga, the central Theravada Buddhist commentary treatise, by highly revered 5th century monk Buddhaghosa Thera, sets out detailed practical instructions for developing purification of mind by devoting a whole chapter to discussing dhutangas.